 I have friends who are sitting in a different location in the stadium.
 Will I be able to meet them in a communal area before kick-off and at half-time?

-The new stadium has been designed with supporter experience at the forefront.
+The stadium has been designed with supporter experience at the forefront.
 The Park Lane Square offers an area for supporters to congregate pre-match and post-match.
-Inside the stadium, there will be bars and other outlets where supporters can congregate.
+Inside the stadium, there are bars and other outlets where supporters can congregate.

 We have to be mindful of not overcrowding wheelchair areas and respecting other wheelchair users in these areas.
 However, we will look to manage each case individually dependent on capacity at the time of visiting.